manideep53/GKB-LAB-ASSIGNMENT/README.md

 1. Download MySQL Connector/JAR from the MySQL official website.
 2. Copy the downloaded JAR file into the **WEB-INF/lib** directory of your project.
-3. Right-click on your project in Eclipse, select **Build Path > Configure Build Path**.
+3. Right-click on your project in Eclipse, and select **Build Path > Configure Build Path**.
 4. In the Libraries tab, click "Add JARs" and select the MySQL Connector/JAR file.
 5. Click "Apply and Close" to save the changes.